rob-clarke/DroneViewAR/README.md

 Intention is to run server on a RasPi with access to GPS + MAVLink streams.

+## Overall Structure

+The project is split into three parts:
+- A web client and server
+- A GPS position server
+- A MAVLink server

+The web client and server together serve an [A-frame](https://aframe.io/)-based WebXR app for the Hololens, displaying a compass for alignment, drone positions and drone mission waypoints (flight plans).

+The GPS position server provides position in [local tangential plane](https://en.wikipedia.org/wiki/Local_tangent_plane_coordinates) coordinates (NED), an endpoint for setting the local plane origin, and an endpoint for GPS fix details.

+The MAVLink server is the bridge to the drones.
+It is used to retrieve any drones' positions, their flight plans or missions and some limited status information (currently flight mode and battery).

 ## Coordinate Alignment

 The Hololens/WebXR API does not provide access to a globally stable coordinate